 It has 2 main goals:

 - Socialize research: Make it easier for others to access the insights generated by user research, and allow them to actively take part in research activities.

 - Operationalize research: Standardize templates, plans, processes and other tools to reduce the cost of research and the time required to get research projects off the ground.

 In a nutshell, ResearchOps is all about making research easier and more accessible.
 There’s also a growing body of resources to support this new practice, including our very own guide.
 DesignOps is closely related, but obviously focused on design.

 18. Conduct some guerilla UX research

-Ethnographic research, field research – whatever you want to call it, getting out and interacting with your users in their natural habitat is the best way to learn more about them.
+Guerilla research, ethnographic research, field research – whatever you want to call it, getting out and interacting with your users in their natural habitat is the best way to learn more about them.

 This type of research will look quite different depending on the problem you’re investigating or the product you’re testing, but the principles are the same.
 For example, whether you want to learn more about how paramedics use their life-saving equipment or how baristas use their coffee machines, you’re going to want to spend time with them and observing how they work.